Los Angeles Lakers And Clippers Voted To Boycott Remainder Of The NBA Season

 — theScore (@theScore) August 27, 2020

-As Shams Charania of The Athletic reported on Twitter, players from NBA teams met on Wednesday night to discuss how to proceed with the season after all those scheduled to play in the coming days opted to go on strike.
-He noted that every team beside the Lakers and Clippers voted to continue playing the remainder of the playoffs.
+As Shams Charania of The Athletic reported, players from NBA teams met on Wednesday night to discuss how to proceed with the season after all those scheduled to play in the coming days opted to go on strike.
+He noted that every team besides the Lakers and Clippers voted to continue playing the remainder of the playoffs.
+You can view his tweet here.

 LeBron James appeared to be a leader of the movement to forgo the entire season, saying he wanted the league’s owners to become more involved in the protest and to take action.

-As Charania further reported, the entire NBA season now appears to be in doubt given the possible exit of the two two seeds in the Western Conference.
+As Charania further reported, the entire NBA season now appears to be in doubt given the possible exit of the top two seeds in the Western Conference.

 “Sources: Miami’s Udonis Haslem spoke and essentially told everyone in room that — without Lakers and Clippers, how will season continue?
 LeBron James walked out.
-Rest of Lakers and Clippers exited behind him,” he reported.
+Rest of Lakers and Clippers exited behind him.”

 It was not immediately clear how the NBA would proceed, and the league had not yet issued a statement in response to the decision by the Lakers and Clippers to boycott the remainder of the season.
 The NBA’s Board of Governors was reportedly planning to meet early on Thursday to discuss the decision.